 The British, however, were not directing their troops to advance or deploy.
 Instead they were playing "Gone Away," the tune sounded when a fox has been killed and the chase was over in a hunt.
 It is unknown whether the call was meant to mock the retreating Continental Army or was a direct insult to General Washington, well-known for his many foxhunts at Mount Vernon.
 Either way, the effect was the same.
 "I never felt such a sensation before," General Reed later remembered, “It seemed to crown our disgrace."2

-The British understood Washington's strategy, as a result, and retreated.
+The British understood Washington's strategy, and retreated as a result.
 Casualties were high with 150 men lost on both sides including Lieutenant Knowlton who was mortally wounded.
 With the skirmish concluded, Washington completed his letter to Congress.
 While he was disappointed that his men failed to execute his orders, he had actually won his first battlefield victory in the war.
 His soldiers were equally elated that they had forced the British to flee before them.
 As General Reed explained to his wife, "You can hardly conceive the change it has made in our Army."3

 Lengel, Edward.
 General George Washington: A Military Life.
 New York: Random House, 2005.